The Effects and Recovery from Founders Syndrome

 4. In the case of a nonprofit, identify funding for the transition.
 For example, are any funds needed for a national search, to move the new candidate, for training the new candidate, will any consultants be needed, etc.?

 5. Update the chief executive job description.
-The description will be referenced to write the ad for the position, during interviewing and for ongoing guidance to new chief executive, and ensuring adequate compensation.
-When updating the job description, consider: current overall responsibilities, strategic planning goals for the year and the nature of current major issues that need to be addressed.
+The description will be referenced to write the ad for the position, during interviewing and for ongoing guidance to the new chief executive, and to ensure adequate compensation.
+When updating the job description, consider current overall responsibilities, strategic planning goals for the year, and the nature of current major issues that need to be addressed.
 Identify the most important criteria for selecting the new person and then rank the criteria (this ranking comes in handy when comparing candidates).
 The board should update the job description among themselves.
 The current chief executive should update the description at the same time, but independently.
-The board and chief executive should share their comments to the job description and discuss differences to come to consensus.
+The board and chief executive should share their comments on the job description and discuss differences to come to a consensus.
 Write a final version of the job description.

 6. Get ads out as soon as possible.
 The board should decide if they are going to do a local and/or national search.

 7. Hiring the new chief executive.
 (See the section, “Hiring to Fill the New Role” later on in this document.)